 Another exciting activity is going on the Peak Walk by Tissot Suspension Bridge.
 It is the only mountain bridge in the world that connects two mountain peaks.

-Hiking, glacier walks, climbing, dogsled rides, and snow sports are some other interesting activities on Les Diablerets.
+Hiking, glacier walks, climbing, dogsled rides, and snow sports are some other interesting activities at Les Diablerets.

 Crêt du Midi (2,326 Meters)